AldowadSimanjuntak/AldowadSimanjuntak.github.io/README.md

 ## Overview

-This project is a personal portfolio website showcasing the skills, projects, and information about Aldowad Simanjuntak.
+This project is a personal portfolio website showcasing the skills, projects, and information about me.
 The website is designed to provide a glimpse into Aldowad's professional background, projects, and expertise.

 Here the link for demo : [Live Demo](https://aldowadsimanjuntak.github.io/)
 ## Project Structure